Many Are Replacing Disability Checks With Paychecks

 But now, for the first time in decades, the disability rolls are shrinking.
 More people with disabilities are returning to work and holding on to their jobs.
 With unemployment at a nearly 50-year low, companies are struggling to find workers.
 And that means people who had trouble finding a job in the past are suddenly in demand.
 That includes people with disabilities.

-Dani Izzie was hired two years ago as a social media marketer for Spinergy, a company that makes wheels for wheelchairs.
+Dani Izzie was hired four years ago as a social media marketer for Spinergy, a company that makes wheels for wheelchairs.
 Izzie is not just a marketer for the company — she's also a customer.

 A decade ago, she slipped in the shower and suffered a spinal cord injury that left her unable to walk.
 For five years, she collected disability insurance from Social Security.
 But she was determined to go back to work.
 When Spinergy hired her, they did have to make some changes in their Carlsbad, Calif., offices.